yongenportkey/portkey-workshop-contracts-demo/docs/smart-contract.md

 ### 1.2 Create a new project

-- Download the AElf templates first
+- Download the AElf templates first, this will install a package contains serveral AElf smart contract templates.

 ```sh copy
 dotnet new install AElf.ContractTemplates
 ```

-- Create a folder insider the container to place the workshop project
+- Create a folder to place the workshop project

 ```bash copy
 mkdir workshop
 cd workshop
 ```

-- Type the following command, and create a new template project locally
+- Run the following command, and create a new template project locally

 ```bash copy
 dotnet new aelf -n HelloWorld